j-marjanovic/doxverilog/README.md

 * Make a stable branch of Doxverilog that compiles on Windows
     - This is now complete, but a new patch needs to be made.
 * Support mixed-language projects that contain both Verilog and VHDL
-    - In progress

-As to the second point, currently the VHDL parser is "repurposed" when the verilog flag is set in the config file, and does not generate valid VHDL output when supplied VHDL files.
+    - Status: Currently working!

 ##TODO
 * There are still a lot of calls to VHDL-specific functions spread around (a majority in vhdldocgen.cpp) that need to either become generic "HDL" functions, or need to have Verilog-specific versions created.
-* Layout.cpp does not have the proper checks to handle a mixed-language environment.
+* <del>Layout.cpp does not have the proper checks to handle a mixed-language environment.
 Need to check language specifically, rather than the boolean flags for optimized VHDL/Verilog output.
-At least the generated strings for VHDL are properly formatted now!
+At least the generated strings for VHDL are properly formatted now!</del>
 * New patches need to be made for these fixes
-* Investigate what the whole image/icon changes were about - large amount of code I have ignored so far
+* <del>Investigate what the whole image/icon changes were about - large amount of code I have ignored so far</del> These icons are put in the class listing for designating what each member is - there are specific icons for wires, regs, always blocks, etc.
+* Add icons (see previous point) to VHDL code!

 ##Future
 * Look into supporting newer versions of Doxygen